toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 possible to make do without, the following instructions will assume that you're using such a laptop.

+If you lock yourself out of your device anyway, look for a physical button (often only reachable using, e.g., a paperclip) labelled *Reset* or something similar.
+You can usually make the router revert to its default configuration by keeping it pressed for 10-15 seconds.
+If that doesn't work out for you, I recommend you look for recovery instructions on your device's page in the OpenWrt Wiki.

 ## The home network: bridged or routed?

 Like most residential gateways, OpenWrt comes by default with a single logical